 Smart Furniture Picks for Tiny Floor Plans

-• Nesting round coffee tables separate for extra surface area or stack together to free up space.
-Genius flexibility.
+- Nesting round coffee tables can separate for extra surface area or stack together to free up space.
+Genuinely clever flexibility.

-• Large-scale plants (a monstera and fiddle-leaf fig) fill vertical space and act as structural elements, not just cute accessories.
+- Large-scale plants like a monstera and fiddle-leaf fig fill vertical space and act as structural elements, not just cute accessories.
 They balance the softness of the pastel palette with natural texture.

-IMO, if you’re considering a bold wall color in a small space, counterbalance it with large windows, light textiles, and as much natural light as you can get.
+IMO, if you’re thinking about bold wall color in a small space, counterbalance it with large windows, light textiles, and as much natural light as you can get.

 The NYC Micro-Studio That Uses One Big Mirror to Double Its Size